Lot's Poor Choices

 Her laugh was cynical, not joyful because she doubted that in her advanced age and condition she could even enjoy sex, let alone have children.

-The Lord helps her faith in an admonishing way by showing her that He knows her heart and by reassuring her that what seems impossible for her is not too difficult for Him.
+The Lord helps her faith by reassuring Sarah that what seems impossible for her is not too difficult for Him.

 13And the Lord said to Abraham, "Why did Sarah laugh, saying, 'Shall I indeed bear a child, when I am so old?'
 14Is anything too difficult for the Lord?
 At the appointed time I will return to you, at this time next year, and Sarah will have a son."
 15Sarah denied it however, saying, "I did not laugh"; for she was afraid.
 And He said, "No, but you did laugh."